davidbrewer/xmonad-ubuntu-conf/README.md

 When you start xmonad for the first time, you're not looking at much.
 You will see a status bar near the top of your screen, and that's about it.

 There are no menus for selecting programs to run.
 Everything is launched in one of two ways:
-* `mod-shift-enter`: launches a terminal window (Terminator).
+* `mod-shift-enter`: launches a terminal window.
 You can run other programs from the terminal.
 * `ctrl-space`: launches a Synapse prompt.
 You can run any program by starting to type its name, and then hitting enter once Synapse has found the program you want.

 ### The status bar